 Figure 8.8.
-From left to right, low-rise, mid-rise and high-rise buildings.
+From left to right, low-rise, mid-rise and high-rise buildings. (c.
+City of Mississauga)

 8.6.1.1 All buildings should be designed to incorporate innovative green and sustainable technologies including, where appropriate, considerations for alternative and renewable energy sources.
 Where tall buildings occur, they are prominent features of the urban form and should be designed to the highest of standards.